Academic advising-related resources provided below include:

 AN IMPORTANT NOTE: While DegreeWorks details degree and certificate requirements, it does NOT detail college transfer requirements, which are both college and major-specific.
 For transfer requirements, use the ASSIST.org online tool (see below for details).

-Tom Nguyen has joined the BHES Division as a dedicated student advisor/counselor, serving students within the Division including Environmental Studies/Science students.
+Tom Nguyen is the BHES Division's dedicated student advisor/counselor, serving students within the Division including Environmental Studies/Science students.
 He has many years of experience in advising/counseling students here at DeAnza, and is well-respected and well-regarded by students, faculty, and staff.

 To schedule an appointment with Tom, contact him directly at: